zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 In this simple example where every block is generating 1 bit of entropy, the very last block gives 25% influence, and the second to last block is giving less influence.
 Since the very last block has such a large amount of influence, that is our weakness.

+This base example could support sortition chains with 2 block rewards of veo locked in them.

 Harmonic RNG
 ========